OAS Payment Dates 2026: Everything You Need to Know About Old Age Security

 • December 22, 2025

-How Much Can You Receive from OAS in 2025?
+How Much Could You Receive from OAS in 2025?

 Based on recent trends, the maximum OAS payment is expected to be around $691 per month in 2025.
 Of course, this is just an estimate for the time being, and the exact amount will depend on inflation adjustments made by the federal government.